What causes double vision (diplopia) that comes and goes?

 Double vision can occur suddenly and last for different periods of time and to varying degrees of severity for each individual person and occurrence.

-Temporary cases of diplopia are less likely to require serious medical attention than ongoing (longer-lasting) or reoccurring (intermittent) cases.
+Temporary cases of diplopia are less likely to require serious medical attention than ongoing (longer-lasting) or reoccurring (intermittent or transient) cases.
 Double vision can occur in both children and adults as a symptom of an underlying condition or due to everyday circumstances, such as fatigue or stress.

 What causes temporary double vision?